chowmean/python-training-for-devops/docs/cliapp.md

     hello()

 </pre>
+Save the above snippet in file called hello.py

-Run this using python filename.py and you will see hello as output.
+Run this using python hello.py and you will see hello as output.

 ### Arguments and options